How to Get Rid of Bees Naturally Without Harming Them

 The best method is to not attack the bees or the hive.
 When they sense danger, they will attack and sting the person present near the hive.
 You must block all the entry points for other insects and rodents by filling all gaps that might be present near windows, doors or chimneys.
 If, even the bees are not able to enter the house once they have gone outside, they will automatically work to relocate.
 To ensure that infestation does not happen again, use chemicals to remove pheromone smell left behind by the bees.
 The best way to get rid of infestation is by consulting the pest control authorities or the local beekeepers.

-Get Rid of Bees In Ground or Lawn
+Bees In Ground or Lawn

 Ground nesting happens through entry patches in bare soil.
 Do not use pesticides, but instead, simply water the area.
 Bees prefer dry lands to make a hive.
 A wet ground will thus prove to be an inadequate place of residence for them.

-Get Rid of Bees In the Car
+Bees In the Car

 Remove bee infestation from your car by adding chemical smell that would repel bees and by filling all gaps around car doors so that no space is left for the bees to be able to breed within or at the side of the car.
 Bees usually do not form a hive inside cars, and any swarms that might be present will relocate within a few days.
 The best advice hence is to not use threatening force as they might sting to defend themselves.